silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
             var apiInstance = new TaskApi(config);
-            var processInstanceId = processInstanceId_example;  // string | Restrict to tasks that belong to process instances with the given id. (optional) var processInstanceIdIn = processInstanceIdIn_example;  // string | Restrict to tasks that belong to process instances with the given ids. (optional) var processInstanceBusinessKey = processInstanceBusinessKey_example;  // string | Restrict to tasks that belong to process instances with the given business key. (optional) var processInstanceBusinessKeyExpression = processInstanceBusinessKeyExpression_example;  // string | Restrict to tasks that belong to process instances with the given business key which  is described by an expression.
-See the  [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions. (optional) var processInstanceBusinessKeyIn = processInstanceBusinessKeyIn_example;  // string | Restrict to tasks that belong to process instances with one of the give business keys.
+            var taskId = taskId_example;  // string | Restrict to task with the given id. (optional) var taskIdIn = taskIdIn_example;  // string | Restrict to tasks with any of the given ids. (optional) var processInstanceId = processInstanceId_example;  // string | Restrict to tasks that belong to process instances with the given id. (optional) var processInstanceIdIn = processInstanceIdIn_example;  // string | Restrict to tasks that belong to process instances with the given ids. (optional) var processInstanceBusinessKey = processInstanceBusinessKey_example;  // string | Restrict to tasks that belong to process instances with the given business key. (optional) var processInstanceBusinessKeyExpression = processInstanceBusinessKeyExpression_example;  // string | Restrict to tasks that belong to process instances with the given business key which  is described by an expression.
+See the  [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions. (optional) var processInstanceBusinessKeyIn = processInstanceBusinessKeyIn_example;  // string | Restrict to tasks that belong to process instances with one of the give business keys.
 The keys need to be in a comma-separated list. (optional) var processInstanceBusinessKeyLike = processInstanceBusinessKeyLike_example;  // string | Restrict to tasks that have a process instance business key that has the parameter  value as a substring. (optional) var processInstanceBusinessKeyLikeExpression = processInstanceBusinessKeyLikeExpression_example;  // string | Restrict to tasks that have a process instance business key that has the parameter  value as a substring and is described by an expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions)  for more information on available functions. (optional) var processDefinitionId = processDefinitionId_example;  // string | Restrict to tasks that belong to a process definition with the given id. (optional) var processDefinitionKey = processDefinitionKey_example;  // string | Restrict to tasks that belong to a process definition with the given key. (optional) var processDefinitionKeyIn = processDefinitionKeyIn_example;  // string | Restrict to tasks that belong to a process definition with one of the given keys.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions)  for more information on available functions. (optional) var processDefinitionId = processDefinitionId_example;  // string | Restrict to tasks that belong to a process definition with the given id. (optional) var processDefinitionKey = processDefinitionKey_example;  // string | Restrict to tasks that belong to a process definition with the given key. (optional) var processDefinitionKeyIn = processDefinitionKeyIn_example;  // string | Restrict to tasks that belong to a process definition with one of the given keys.
 The  keys need to be in a comma-separated list. (optional)